Hoping to win back voters, UK's Johnson returns to election pledges | Politics

 In the traditional Queen's Speech, read for the first time in 59 years by Prince Charles rather than Queen Elizabeth due to her mobility problems, Johnson said his Conservative government would "deliver on the promises we made" in the 2019 election.
 But there was little to comfort the millions of people struggling with higher fuel and food costs, with the government reiterating that it would "repair the public finances" rather than channel additional money to cushion the blow.

 "Her Majesty's government's priority is to grow and strengthen the economy and help ease the cost of living for families," Charles said, reading a text written by the government that sets out its plans for the next parliamentary session.
-In a ceremony full of pageantry, Charles read the speech in front of robed lords and lawmakers, who had walked from the House of Commons to the upper chamber, the House of Lords, led by Johnson and opposition Labour leader Keir Starmer.
+In a ceremony full of pomp and pageantry, Charles - who wore the uniform of an admiral of the fleet - read the speech in front of robed lords and lawmakers, who had walked from the House of Commons to the upper chamber, the House of Lords, led by Johnson and opposition Labour leader Keir Starmer.

 Charles, Queen Elizabeth's heir, was drafted in after Buckingham Palace said on Monday the 96-year-old monarch was experiencing "episodic mobility problems" and had reluctantly decided she could not attend.
 The Queen's Speech set out 38 bills, including measures to revitalise Britain's high streets, crack down on illicit finance and make the City, London's financial district, more attractive to global investors after the country left the European Union.

+The Bank of England said last week Britain risks a double-whammy of a recession and inflation above 10%.
+Johnson's spokesman said the government had already put in 22 billion pounds to address immediate pressures and that focusing on boosting economic growth offered a more sustainable solution.
+"It's an important point for the public to understand that our capacity to inject money is finite," he said.

 Johnson was punished in last week's local elections, when voters in southern England abandoned his party over the scandals and the cost of living.
-This prompted some in his party to urge a return to a more traditional Conservative agenda of tax cuts and preventing housing from encroaching on rural areas.
-With his critics falling short of the numbers needed within the governing party to try to oust him, Johnson is hoping he can double-down on an agenda he believes won him a large majority in the 2019 national election.
+This prompted some lawmakers to urge a return to a more traditional Conservative agenda of tax cuts and preventing housing from encroaching on rural areas.
+With his critics falling short of the numbers needed within the Conservative Party to try to oust him, Johnson hopes that by refocusing on an agenda he believes won him a large majority in the 2019 election he can reboot his premiership.

-"From the moment I became prime minister, my mission has been to deliver for the British people," he said in the introduction to the agenda.
-"Over the remainder of this parliament, this government will work night and day to ensure we do just that."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)